About cervical cancer radiotherapy

 You have external radiotherapy in the hospital radiotherapy department, usually once a day, 5 days a week.
 Your first visit is to plan your treatment.
 Marks are made on your skin to help the radiographer line the machine up for your treatment each day.
 External radiotherapy for early cervical cancer usually lasts for 5 weeks.
 It takes just a few minutes, and does not hurt.
 It does not make you radioactive.

 Internal radiotherapy (brachytherapy)

-You may have internal radiotherapy you have radioactive sources placed into your vagina.
-It may be given as an outpatient as a short treatment every week for up to 5 weeks.
-Or you may have it as an inpatient treatment that takes from 12 to 24 hours.
-You usually have internal radiotherapy within 1 or 2 weeks of finishing external radiotherapy.
+When you have internal radiotherapy you have radioactive sources placed into your vagina.
+You may have it as an outpatient as a short treatment every week for up to 5 weeks.
+Or you may have it as an inpatient treatment, which takes between 12 hours to 4 days.
+You usually have internal radiotherapy within 1 week of finishing external radiotherapy.